jlederer33/Essay-Review-App/intellij/doc/nonfunctional-spec.md

 1. Only issue is internet connection

 **Supportability:**
+1. It will be easy to support this app in the future because of the flexibility the infrastructure of the code will have.

 **Implementation**
 1. Software must run on Android devices
 2. Software must be written using Java

+**Interface**
+1. Will have to work with database of colleges and universities.

+**Legal**
+1. None applied.